Multifractal analysis of homological growth rates for hyperbolic surfaces: Introduction

 \subsection{Methods of proofs and structure of the paper}

-For a finitely generated Fuchsian group $G$, Bowen and Series \cite{BowSer79} constructed a piecewise analytic Markov map $f\colon\varDelta\to\mathbb S^1$ that is orbit equivalent to the action of $G$ to the limit set, now called the {\it Bowen-Series map}.
-To prove our main results, we use three different symbolic codings (partitions) associated with the limit set $\Lambda(G)$ and the map $f$.
+Bowen and Series \cite{BowSer79} constructed a piecewise analytic Markov map $f\colon\varDelta\to\mathbb S^1$ which is orbit equivalent to the action of $G$ on the limit set, now called the {\it Bowen-Series map}.
+To prove our main results, we use three different symbolic codings (partitions) associated with the limit set $\Lambda$ and the map $f$.

 In Section~2, following \cite{BowSer79,Ser86} we introduce the Bowen-Series map and a non-Markov partition well-adapted to the group structure, and develop various asymptotic results associated with them.
-A main conclusion is that (i) the level sets of homological growth rates coincide with the level sets of the pointwise Lyapunov exponents of the map $f$ (Proposition~\ref{coincide-lem}).
+A main conclusion is that (I) the level sets of homological growth rates coincide with the level sets of the pointwise Lyapunov exponents of the map $f$ (Proposition~\ref{coincide-lem}).

 The Markov partition constructed in \cite{BowSer79} is an infinite partition if and only if $G$ has a parabolic element.
 In Section~3, for groups having parabolic elements we construct a finite Markov partition slightly modifying the construction in \cite{BowSer79}.
-Combining this with the non-Markov partition introduced in Section~2, we show that (ii) the generalized Poincar\'e exponent coincides with the geometric pressure (Proposition~\ref{p-equal}).
+Combining this with the non-Markov partition introduced in Section~2, we show that (II) the generalized Poincar\'e exponent coincides with the geometric pressure (Proposition~\ref{p-equal}).

-By virtue of the identities (i) (ii), the proof of Theorem~A boils down to implementing the thermodynamic formalism and multifractal analysis for the map $f$.
+By virtue of the identities (I) and (II), the proof of the Main~Theorem boils down to implementing the thermodynamic formalism and multifractal analysis for the map $f$.
 Series \cite[Theorem~5.1]{Ser81b} showed that some power of $f$ is uniformly expanding if $G$ has no parabolic element.
-In this case, properties of the pressure function and that of the Lyapunov spectrum of $f$ are well-known \cite{Bow75,Pes97,PesWei97,PesWei01,Rue04,Wei99}.
+In this case, properties of the pressure function and that of the Lyapunov spectrum of $f$ are well known \cite{Bow75,Pes97,PesWei97,PesWei01,Rue04,Wei99}.
 If $G$ has a parabolic element, $f$ has a neutral periodic point and these classical results do not apply.
 To deal with this case, we take an inducing procedure that is now familiar in the construction of equilibrium states (see e.g., \cite{PesSen08}).
 In Section~4 we construct a uniformly expanding induced Markov map $\tilde f$ equipped with an infinite Markov partition that allows us to represent $\tilde f$ with a countable Markov shift.